xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/5_create_branch_starting_from_clone.md

-This video demonstrates fetching the default remote Git repository updated commits for all of its branches.
+This lesson teaches you 2 ways to create branches in eGit.
+The video starts by creating a Git clone to work with.

 <iframe src="//www.youtube.com/embed/Q7Bclax0D1c?rel=0" width="640" height="360" frameborder="0"></iframe>